Module Preferences FAQs

 A. A special subject is a focused, document-based module, in which you work closely with a member of staff on their research specialism.
 These are taught by two two-hour seminars per week and run over both semesters in the final year, giving you the opportunity for advanced, in-depth study of a particular period or issue.
 They are examined by means of two three-hour examinations.
 The first will test the candidate’s knowledge of the documents studied; the second will be an essay paper.
 Both exams take place during the semester 2 examining period.
 Written coursework will also be required and marks recorded, although it does not count towards the assessment mark.
 All students will also be awarded a mark (which is recorded on their files but does not count towards their degree classification) based on their oral performance during seminars.

-A. The Comparative Option is a 20-credit, one semester module at level 3.
-Comparative Options take major historical themes and explore these across a broad time-frame and in a variety of different cultural and geographic settings.
-Each comparative option is taught by a team of lecturers whose own research relates to aspects of the topic under discussion, and they are designed to involve students and the teaching staff in a dialogue about how we approach key questions in the study of past societies.
+A. The Thematic Option is a 20-credit, one semester module at level 3.
+Thematic Options take major historical themes and explore these across a broad time-frame and in a variety of different cultural and geographic settings.
+Each Thematic Option is taught by a team of lecturers whose own research relates to aspects of the topic under discussion, and they are designed to involve students and the teaching staff in a dialogue about how we approach key questions in the study of past societies.
 The topics selected for the modules all represent areas of lively, current historiographical debate and offer opportunities to respond to interpretations and theories emerging in other disciplines, including anthropology, sociology, cultural studies, geography and political science.
 For this reason they will appeal especially to students with an interest in thinking across disciplines in the arts, humanities, and social sciences, including those studying for dual degrees.
-All of the comparative options raise issues with strong resonances in our contemporary culture.
+All of the Thematic Options raise issues with strong resonances in our contemporary culture.
 They are assessed through two pieces of coursework and oral participation.
 There is no examination.

 Q. I am currently studying abroad.
 What do I need to do?